 Biomedicine is one of San Antonio’s core strengths.
-In addition to UTSA and the UT Health Science Center, the city is home to Southwest Research Institute and the Texas Biomedical Research Institute.
+In addition to UTSA and UT Health San Antonio, the city is home to Southwest Research Institute and the Texas Biomedical Research Institute.
 The four organizations together founded the Vaccine Development Center of San Antonio.
 Military partnerships also enhance UTSA’s work in infectious disease.

 Top Quartile Freshmen